Ever wonder why some people are influential, and others, well, aren’t?

 If you have a strong influence at work, leaders will usually race to embrace or adopt your input.
 Conversely, if you’re not respected in the workplace, your ideas will likely get ignored no matter how logical or persuasive your ideas seem to you.

 So how do you gain influence in the workplace?
-Here are 6 non-negotiable traits of leaders who have influence.
+Here are the 6 biggest factors that cause people to ignore your ideas and influence.